Hydroperoxide: Properties

-The O\sO bond length in peroxides is about 1.45 Å, and the R\sO\sO angles (R = H, C) are about 110° (water-like).
+The O\sO bond length in hydroperoxides is about 1.45 Å. The R\sO\sO angles (R = H, C) are about 110° (water-like).
 Characteristically, the C\sO\sO\sH dihedral angles are about 120°.
 The O\sO bond is relatively weak, with a bond dissociation energy of 45–50 kcal/mol, less than half the strengths of C\sC, C\sH, and C\sO bonds.

 Hydroperoxides are typically more volatile than the corresponding alcohols: